Subhamtyagi684/Blogapp/Readme.md

 It is a django blog app.
 Here you can create, modify and delete the blogs very easily.
-But to view and create the blogs , you have to register with us.
+But to view and create the blogs , you have to first strictly register with us.
 It is not mandatory to provide any personal email or mobile.
 You can provide any random email or mobile to register .
 Once you have register with this app, you can create or delete your own blogs and view all the blogs.

 Steps to use this app: